Tort: History

-In 1401, the English case Beaulieu v Finglam imposed strict liability for the escape of fire; additionally, strict liability was imposed for the release of cattle.
+In 1401, the English case Beaulieu v Finglam imposed strict liability for the escape of fire (i.e. for letting one's fire spread to neighboring land); additionally, strict liability was imposed for the release of cattle.
 Negligently handling fire was of particular importance in these societies given capacity for destruction and relatively limited firefighting resources.
 Liability for common carrier, which arose around 1400, was also emphasised in the medieval period.
 Unintentional injuries were relatively infrequent in the medieval period.
 As transportation improved and carriages became popular in the 18th and 19th centuries, however, collisions and carelessness became more prominent in court records.
 In general, scholars of England such as William Blackstone took a hostile view to litigation, and rules against champerty and maintenance and vexatious litigation existed.
 The right of victims to receive redress was regarded by later English scholars as one of the rights of Englishmen.
 Blackstone's Commentaries on the Laws of England, which was published in the late 18th century, contained a volume on "private wrongs" as torts and even used the word tort in a few places.

 In contemporary common law jurisdictions, successful claimants in both tort and contract law must show that they have suffered foreseeable loss or harm as a direct result of the breach of duty.
 (Note: Under the UK Contracts (Rights of Third Parties) Act 1999, a person may enforce a contract even when they are not a party to it.)
 (Note: If an employee injures himself in the course and scope of employment, he will be both tortfeasor and claimant under the rule of vicarious liability.)
 Legal injuries addressable under tort law in common law jurisdictions are not limited to physical injuries and may include emotional, economic, (Note: Pure economic loss is rarely recoverable.) or reputational injuries as well as violations of privacy, property, or constitutional rights.
 Torts comprise such varied topics as automobile accidents, false imprisonment, defamation, product liability, copyright infringement, and environmental pollution (toxic torts).
 Modern torts are heavily affected by insurance and insurance law, as many cases are settled through claims adjustment rather than by trial, and are defended by insurance lawyers, with the insurance policy setting a ceiling on the possible payment.